Edit

 aks-helloworld webapprouting.kubernetes.azure.com myapp.contoso.com 20.51.92.19 80, 443 4m

-Clean up of ingress controllers
+Remove ingress controllers

 Configuration per ingress resource through annotations

-The NGINX ingress controller supports adding annotations to specific Ingress objects to customize their behavior.
+The NGINX ingress controller supports adding annotations to specific ingress objects to customize their behavior.

 You can annotate the ingress object by adding the respective annotation in the metadata.annotations field.